 1.2.1 Missing value indicates 0

 If a species was not seen on a plot during a visit, this is indicated by the lack of a record for that species code.
 Unfortunately, it is now impossible to know if the species were actually looked for and not seen, or the species could not be identified and so was not recorded.
 This issue could be problematic when looking at the impact of climate change where new species are introduced to the province.
-How it known that scientists from 20 years ago were able t recognize this plant? be so that missingness really implies a 0 cover value.
+How it known that scientists from 20 years ago were able to recognize this plant?
+The current protocol involves identifying EVERY plant in the plot, so this may not be an issue, but it should be stressed in the protocol that EVERY plant needs to be identified so that missingness really implies a 0 cover value.

 1.2.2.
 Replacing transects/plots